-Annual future principal payments due on long-term debt as of December 25, 2021 are as follows:
+Annual future principal payments due on long-term debt as of December 31, 2022 are as follows:

 Fiscal Years Ending

-2022 \$ 5,625

-2023 6,750
+2023 \$ 4,000

-2024 13,500
+2024 4,000

-2025 13,500
+2025 4,000

-2026 140,625
+2026 4,000

+2027 382,000

+Thereafter -

-Total long-term debt principal \$ 180,000
+Total long-term debt principal \$ 398,000

-11. Derivative instruments and hedging activities
+10. Derivative instruments and hedging activities

 In December 2018, the Company entered into an interest rate cap derivative instrument which was designated as a cash flow hedge.
-The Company's objective is to mitigate the impact of interest expense fluctuations on the Company's profitability resulting from interest rate changes by capping the LIBOR component of the interest rate at 4.5% on \$175,000 of principal outstanding under its long-term debt arrangement, as the interest rate cap provides for payments from the counterparty when LIBOR rises above 4.5%.
-The interest rate cap has a \$175,000 notional amount and is effective December 31, 2018, for the monthly periods from and including January 31, 2019 through September 25, 2024.
-The interest rate cap has a deferred premium; accordingly, the Company will pay a monthly premium for the interest rate cap over the term of the agreement.
-The annual premium is equal to 0.11486% on the notional amount.
+In December 2018, the Company entered into an interest rate cap derivative instrument which was designated as a cash flow hedge.
+The Company's objective was to mitigate the impact of interest expense fluctuations on the Company's profitability resulting from interest rate changes by capping the LIBOR component of the interest rate at 4.5% on \$175,000 of principal outstanding under its long-term debt arrangement, as the interest rate cap provided for payments from the counterparty when LIBOR rises above 4.5%.
+The interest rate cap was terminated in March 2022.

-Changes in the cash flows of interest rate cap derivatives designated as hedges are expected to be highly effective in offsetting the changes in interest payments on a principal balance equal to the designated derivative's notional amount, attributable to the hedged risk.
-Changes in the fair value of the interest rate cap are recognized in other comprehensive income and are reclassified out of accumulated other comprehensive income and into interest expense when the hedged interest obligations affect earnings.
+Changes in the fair value of the interest rate cap were recognized in other comprehensive loss and was reclassified out of accumulated other comprehensive income (loss) and into interest expense upon termination of the interest rate cap.
 Cash flows related to derivatives qualifying as hedges are included in the same section of the Consolidated Statements of Cash Flows as the underlying assets and liabilities being hedged.
-Refer to Note 4-Fair value measurements for information on the fair value of the Company's interest rate cap derivative instrument.
+Refer to Note 3-Fair value measurements for information on the fair value of the Company's interest rate cap derivative instrument.